Code-Institute-Submissions/prej-milestone-one/README.md

 Another issue was the navbar not collapsing on clicking an element on mobile view.
 This was fixed by adding a jQuery function to check if the nav-toggler is displayed, then toggle the dropdown if a link is clicked.

+I added a modal to be toggled when the submit button was clicked, telling users that no data was actually being submitted, there is no backend.
+When I did this though, it still showed the modal even though the form was not valid.
+I searched around on Stack Overflow for solutions to my problem, but none really covered my issue.
+So, I bound the submit event in jQuery to show the modal on successful submit.

 ## Deployment

 This site is hosted on Github Pages, deployed from the master branch.
 There are no differences between the development and deployed version.